Eucrow/sapmuebase/README.md

 #### separateDataframeByInfluenceArea()
 Separate a dataframe by influence area (only RIM influence area).
 #### checkStructureFile()
 READ HELP BEFORE USE.
 Check the correct structure file of tallas_x_up SIRENO reports.
 #### fixReportSirenoFiles()
-use `?fixReportSirenoFiles` for details in R.
+Use `?fixReportSirenoFiles` for details in R.
+#### backupScripts()
+Backup scripts and related files.

 ## Datasets available
 Datasest names and its variables are mostly in spanish due to the language used